890mn/HinarUI/README.md

     #define SHT30_ADDR          0x45
     ```

-- It can normally run at this time of everything alright.
+- It can normally run at this time of everything alright

 ## Postscript